-Form criticism, as it is somewhat confusingly called, hypothesized that an oral tradition formed the basis of the Gospel of Mark, who was a follower of the Apostle Peter and who (they argue) assembled and reconfigured various units of meaning and narrative from Peter’s ministry.
-Luke and Matthew, in turn, read Mark but included other sayings of Jesus that were orally transmitted; Luke particularly sought out additional testimony to enrich his account of the life of Jesus.
+Form criticism, as it is somewhat confusingly called, hypothesized that an oral tradition formed the basis of the Gospel of Mark, who was a follower of the Apostle Peter and who, it is argued, assembled and reconfigured various units of meaning and narrative from Peter’s ministry.
+Luke and Matthew, in turn, read Mark but included other sayings of Jesus that were orally transmitted; Luke particularly sought out additional eyewitness testimony to enrich his account of the life of Jesus.

-It is impossible to summarize the various schools of scholarship, whose conclusions about the harmony and consistency of the Gospels differ.
-One helpful way of understanding the nature of the Gospels as historical documents is as follows.
+It is impossible to summarize the various schools of scholarship, as their conclusions about the harmony and consistency of the Gospels differ.
+One helpful way of understanding the nature of the Gospels as historical documents is as follows:

-Archaeological excavations in modern-day Israel have unearthed inscriptions, stelae, epigraphs, and coins that indicate a correspondence between details of the Gospels (specifically Luke) and the geography and history of Palestine under the Romans.
+Archaeological excavations in modern-day Israel have unearthed inscriptions, stelae, epigraphs, and coins that indicate a correspondence between details of the Gospels (specifically Luke) and the geography and history of Judea under the Romans.